michaelhsj/TextFlow/deployment/terraform/README.md

 # Terraform setup for TextFlow

-This Terraform setup deploys a Google Compute Engine instance.
+* This Terraform setup deploys a Google Compute Engine instance.
+* The process for updating the React Docker image being run on the instance is:
+   * Merge/Rebase a change on to `textflow_ui/main`.
+   * A Github Action will build a Docker image and push it to GC Artifact Registry.
+   * Compute Engine instance will pick it up on reboot.
+* There is only one development environment, but we may separate to dev and prod if needed.
+* Terraform state is stored in GCS bucket.

 ## Prerequisites